dnp1204/daily-code-challenge/README.md

 ---

-## Problem 304 - Two Sigma
+## Problem 304 - Two Sigma [Difficulty: Hard]

-A knight is placed on a given square on an 8 x 8 chessboard.
-It is then moved randomly several times, where each move is a standard knight move.
+A knight is placed on a given square on an `8 x 8` chessboard.
+It is then moved randomly several times, where each move is a standard [knight move](https://en.wikipedia.org/wiki/Knight_(chess)#Movement).
 If the knight jumps off the board at any point, however, it is not allowed to jump back on.

-After k moves, what is the probability that the knight remains on the board?
+After `k` moves, what is the probability that the knight remains on the board?

 [See Solution](/problems/300-399/problem-304.js)